 Accessing your deployment

-You can return to your solutions by revisiting the GCP Marketplace.
+You can return to your solutions by revisiting the Cloud Marketplace.
 Go to the solution page where you'll see a dropdown that shows your previous deployments.
 For services, you can update the service options directly from that page.

-Deployment manager failure
+Deployment Manager failure

 Sometimes your project might not have enough CPU quota to create the deployment resources.
 Check the remaining quota for your project at Compute Engine Quotas, and request additional quota if necessary.
 Then try to deploy the software package again.